Megan Joy Chapman | Dance Teacher

 - 1995 Professional gigs began as a performing artist and later as a choreographer.

 - 2001 Original choreography, costumes, and set design for WHDT’s Peter and the Wolf Ballet

 - 2003 Pilates Mat Certification Pilates of Hawaii

 - 2005 Group Fitness Certification American Council on Exercise

 - 2016 Performer at Gibney Dance Center in NYC with Saving Grace Dance Ensemble in Benjamin Briones Round Table with choreography by Steve Rooks.

 - 2017 Director for WHDT’s Alice’s Adventures in Wonderland Ballet

 - 2021 Attended Central Pennsylvania Youth Ballet Teachers Workshop, led by Darla Hoover.

-- 2022 Volunteer Project Dance Kona, Hawaii Anniversary Event, Refuel Leadership Retreat and choreography contributor.
+- 2022 Choreography Contributor and Performer at Project Dance Kona, Hawaii Anniversary Event and participant of Refuel Leadership Retreat.